HarbourMasters/Shipwright/README.md

 ## Quick Start

-1) Download The Ship of Harkinian from [Discord](https://discord.com/invite/BtBmd55HVH).
+1. Download The Ship of Harkinian from [Discord](https://discord.com/invite/BtBmd55HVH).
-2) Requires a supported copy of the game (See supported games below).
+2. Requires a supported copy of the game (See supported games below).
-3) Use the OTRGui to generate an `oot.otr` archive file.
+3. Use the OTRGui to generate an `oot.otr` archive file.
-4) Launch `soh.exe`
+4. Launch `soh.exe`

 ### Supported Games

-Ocarina of Time Debug (not Master Quest)
+#### Ocarina of Time Debug (not Master Quest)

+> Currently the recommended option

 ```
 Build team: `zelda@srd022j`
 Build date: `03-02-21 00:49:18` (year-month-day)
 sha1: cee6bc3c2a634b41728f2af8da54d9bf8cc14099
 ```

-> Currently the recommended option
-Ocarina of Time PAL GameCube
+#### Ocarina of Time PAL GameCube

+> May lead to crashes and instability

 ```
 sha1: 0227d7c0074f2d0ac935631990da8ec5914597b4
 ```
-> May lead to crashes

 Congratulations, you are now sailing with the Ship of Harkinian!
 Have fun!